-5.Zi Appelluix KA - Corpor ate Risk Register 1 Ref Risk Type Description Opened date Review date Rati ng (init ial) Action Status Rating (current) Rating (Target) Risk Owner Trend Committee Assignment Primary Risk Domain Strategic Mission DHCW0294 Business & Organisatio nal DHCW Service Ownership and resource commitment not agreed for the NHS Wales App.
+Rati Rating Ref Risk Type Description Opened date Review date ng (init Action Status Rating (current) (Target Risk Owner Trend Committee Assignment Primary Risk Domain Strategic Mission DHCW0294 Business & Organisatio nal DHCW Service Ownership and resource commitment not agreed for the NHS Wales App.
 If: The approach for the support of the NHS Wales App is not agreed and DHCW are unable to commit to service ownership, or provide resources (Staff) to support the NHS Wales App as a Public-facing service (both short-term and long-term) to handle both early volumes and increased take-up Then: the DSPP Programme would need to outsource Service Management, in particular 1st Line & 2nd Line support to an external 3rd Party, leaving insufficient time to establish or test the new support model as part of the private beta testing.
-Resulting in: Additional costs to the DSPP Programme (is DHCW funded), further delays due to procurement and commercial sign-off, wider detachment from DHCW's existing Service Support Models, risk that the externally provisioned service support will not meet regulatory standards and compliance, and risk of reputational damage as an insufficiently tested and under-developed service model may still be perceived as a DHCW provided service.
-21/07/2022 31/08/2022 20 AIM: Reduce Likelihood ACTIONS TO DATE 09/08/2022 A DSPP service management strategy paper has been agreed, interim support model (6 to 12 months) utilising a Feedback CI support arrangements built into the existing Kainos contract.
-Ounder review are: 1.
+Resulting in: Additional costs to the DSPP Programme (is DHCW funded), further delays due to procurement and commercial sign-off, wider detachment from DHCW's existing Service Support Models, risk that the externally provisioned service support will not meet regulatory standards and compliance, and risk of reputational damage as an insufficiently tested and under-developed service model may still be perceived as a DHCW 21/07/2022 (init ial) AIM: Reduce Likelihood ACTIONS TO DATE 09/08/2022 A DSPP service management strategy paper has been agreed, interim support model (6 to 12 months) utilising a Feedback C support arrangements built into the existing Kainos contract.
+Outlined review are: 1.
 Kainos provide full support coverage for the App 2.
 Kainos provide 3LS only, DHCW or other provide the rest Support Model and resourcing to be finalised and reflected in contract.
-Meeting scheduled 10/08/22 to discuss service management wereps from DHCW Directorate.
+Meeting scheduled 10/08/22 to discuss service management or reps from DHCW Directorate.
 Current go-live target for a public launch is October/Novembe such time the beta volumes are targeted at a max of 5k users interim 'Service Management' solution utilising the DHCW (M Service Desk could be considered as the volumes of Feedback triage is expected to be low.
-31/08/2022 Current target date for private beta with up to 10 GP Practices late September - working with Kainos to finalise the support in time for private beta.
-There will be no public-facing Service De Technical Support Service Desk provided by Kainos for the tick management of technical Incidents, all other content will be the appropriate existing channels.
-Users of the NHS Wales App able to leave comments or report technical issues via a Feedba within the App.
+31/08/2022 Current target date for private beta with up to 10 GP Practices late September - working with Kainos to finalise the support of time for private beta.
+There will be no public-facing Service Technical Support Service Desk provided by Kainos for the tick management of technical Incidents, all other content will be dethe appropriate existing channels.
+Users of the NHS Wales Apiable to leave comments or report technical issues via a Feedback within the App.
 The DSPP Programme will review the tickets we from Kainos and DHCW as required, also providing Service Ow (interim) and support resources.
-This model is likely to be in place for 12-24 months until such to readiness to transition into DHCW services.
-12 (3x4) 3 (1x3) Director of Strategy Non- Mover Digital Governance & Safety Committee Service Delivery Mission 2 - Delivering Technology
+This model is likely to be in place for 12-24 months until such treadiness to transition into DHCW services.
+12 (3x4) Director Non- Mover Digital Governance & Safety Committee Service Delivery Mission 2 - Delivering Technology